BenjiTrapp/http-request-smuggling-lab/lab-2-varnish/README.md

 Upgrade: websocket
 ```

-Now disect the Headers from above a little:
+Now let's dissect the most important Headers from the request above:
 * `Sec-WebSocket-Version` contains WebSocket protocol version (most of the times only version `13` is supported)
 * `Sec-WebSocket-Key` contains usually a random nonce that is base64 encoded
 * `Upgrade` header contain value `websocket`